eigerco/polka-storage/pallets/storage-provider/DESIGN.md

 ## Overview

 The `Storage Provider Pallet` handles the creation of storage providers and facilitates storage providers and client in creating storage deals.
+Storage providers must provide Proof of Spacetime and Proof of Replication to the `Storage Provider Pallet` in order to prevent the pallet impose penalties on the storage providers through [slashing](#storage-fault-slashing).

 ### Constants & Terminology